 - Audits – Quality audits are performed routinely in the medical device industry to make sure internal and regulatory requirements are being met.

 - Process definitions – QA staff must define in detail what each quality process looks like and understand how they work in order to recognize when a process veers away from this course.

 - Tool evaluation – The QA team evaluates each tool used in the process to determine if it’s the most efficient option for the process.
 Certain tools may need to be tested regularly or adhere to a calibration maintenance schedule.

-- Training – Quality training occurs routinely in regulated industries to ensure everyone responsible for quality assurance knows exactly what to look for.
-All staff members in a medical device company, even those not on the quality team, must undergo some form of quality training.
+- Training – QMS training occurs routinely in regulated industries to ensure everyone responsible for quality assurance knows exactly what to look for.
+All staff members in a medical device company, even those not on the quality team, must undergo some form of training.
 If product nonconformances begin to occur, training will be increased.

 Medical device quality control comes into play once product development is complete in order to assess product performance and accuracy.
 Quality control (QC) is the final line of defense in medical device manufacturing between a defective product and the end-user.
 Once a product batch is ready for distribution, the person or team in charge of quality control will carefully evaluate the product for any defects and will perform tests to make sure the product conforms to the required specifications.
 This role is highly critical to ensuring no product goes to market that could be ineffective or cause harm.
 If quality assurance is done properly, quality control should be carried out fairly easily without many products being deemed unfit for distribution.
 Once a product passes quality control evaluations, it will be marked ready for shipment.

 Quality control teams rely on three primary tactics: